 A cot or crib next to your bed is the best place for your baby to sleep until they are at least 6 months old.

 It is best not to share a bed with your baby when you sleep (so-called 'co-sleeping').
-There is a risk that you might roll over on to your baby when you are asleep, or your baby may get trapped under the bedclothes.
+There is a risk that you might roll over on to your baby when you are asleep, or your baby may become trapped under the bedclothes.
 It is normal to feed and cuddle your baby when you are resting in bed but awake.
 However, when it is time for you to sleep, the best place for your baby is in a cot next to your bed.
 In particular, there is an increased risk when bed-sharing if:

 - Your baby was born prematurely, had a low birth weight, or is less than 3 months old.